jishan484/chatllama/README.md

 # 🧠 Why?
-Ollama is powerful — but it's limited to your local machine 😭.
-ChatLLaMA lets you access local models like llama3 from any device on your network 🤩, with a lightweight and user-friendly web interface.
+Ollama is powerful — but it's limited to your local machine 😭. llamaUI lets you access local models like llama3 from any device on your network 🤩, with a lightweight and user-friendly web interface.
 No need to install heavy apps or frameworks — just run this simple web app and start chatting. 😎

 ## 📄 License